-A HubSpot Integration Guide
+A Comprehensive Guide to HubSpot Custom Integration

 Three ways to integrate CRM software with HubSpot